snyk/cli/README.md

 Protect's interactive mode will run `test` again, and ask you what to do for each found issue.
 Here are the possible remediation steps for each vulnerability:

 - `Upgrade` - if upgrading a direct dependency can fix the current vulnerability, `snyk protect` can automatically modify your Package.json file to use the newer version.
-Note that you'll still need to run `npm update` aftewards to get the new packages.
+Note that you'll still need to run `npm update` afterwards to get the new packages.
 - `Ignore` - If you believe this vulnerability does not apply to you, or if the dependent module in question never runs on a production system, you can choose to ignore the vulnerability.
 By default, we will ignore the vulnerability for 30 days, to avoid easily hiding a true issue.
 If you want to ignore it permanently, you can manually edit the generated `.snyk` file.
 - `Patch` - Sometimes there is no direct upgrade that can address the vulnerability, or there is one but you cannot upgrade due to functional reasons (e.g. it's a major breaking change).
-For such cases, `snyk protect` lets you patch the issue with a patch applied locally to the releant dependency files.
+For such cases, `snyk protect` lets you patch the issue with a patch applied locally to the relevant dependency files.
 We manually create and maintain these patches, and may not have one for every issue.
 If you cannot upgrade, patch is often a better option than doing nothing *Note: patch is not yet enabled in the private beta, it will be soon.
 In the meantime, patch will be replaced with a short ignore*.

 Once completed, `snyk protect -i` will create a local `.snyk` file that guides non-interactive executions of `snyk protect`.
 Note that `snyk protect` will never unilaterally decide to ignore or patch a vulnerability - it will simply follow the guidance captured in the `.snyk` file.